Bank Secrecy Act

 The scoping and planning process should be guided by the examiner’s review of the bank’s BSA/AML risk assessment.
 Information gained from the examiner’s review of the risk assessment will assist the scoping and planning process as well as the evaluation of the adequacy of the BSA/AML compliance program.
 If the bank has not developed a risk assessment, this fact should be discussed with management.
 For the purposes of the examination, whenever the bank has not completed a risk assessment, or the risk assessment is inadequate, the examiner must complete a risk assessment.
 Refer to the core overview section, “BSA/AML Risk Assessment,” pages 22 to 30, for guidance on developing a BSA/AML risk assessment.
 Evaluating the BSA/AML risk assessment is part of scoping and planning the examination, and the inclusion of a section on risk assessment in the manual does not mean the two processes are separate.
 Rather, risk assessment has been given its own section to emphasize its importance in the examination process and in the bank’s design of effective risk-based controls.

-As part of the scoping and planning process, examiners should obtain and evaluate the supporting documents of the independent testing (audit)17 of the bank’s BSA/AML compliance program.
+As part of the scoping and planning process, examiners should obtain and evaluate the supporting documents of the independent testing (audit) of the bank's BSA/AML compliance program.
+The federal banking agencies' reference to "audit" does not confer an expectation that the required independent testing must be performed by a specifically designated auditor, whether internal or external.
+However, the person performing the independent testing must not be involved in any part of the bank's BSA/AML compliance program (for example, developing policies and procedures or conducting training).
+Audit findings should be reported directly to the board of directors or a designated board committee composed primarily or completely of outside directors.
 The scope and quality of the audit may provide examiners with a sense of particular risks in the bank, how these risks are being managed and controlled, and the status of compliance with the BSA.
 The independent testing scope and workpapers can assist examiners in understanding the audit coverage and the quality and quantity of transaction testing.
 This knowledge will assist the examiner in determining the examination scope, identifying areas requiring greater (or lesser) scrutiny, and identifying when expanded examination procedures may be necessary.

 At a minimum, examiners should conduct the examination procedures included in the following sections of this manual to ensure that the bank has an adequate BSA/AML compliance program commensurate with its risk profile: